CreativeSelf0/BLOCKCHAIN/README.md

 # Simple Blockchain
 This project helped to get a glimpse of Satoshi Nakamoto Idea of Blockchain.

-The white paper was really good Linke: [https://bitcoin.org/bitcoin.pdf]
+The white paper Link: [https://bitcoin.org/bitcoin.pdf]

 In addition to this link: [https://www.activestate.com/blog/how-to-build-a-blockchain-in-python/].